Click on a letter above to view the list of gems.

 Norbergite

-Current inventory: 0 gems
+Current inventory: 1 gem

 Norbergite

-Norbergite gets its name from the
+Norbergite is named from the

 locality where it was discovered; Norberg, Sweden.

-Discovered in 1926; IMA status: Valid (pre-IMA; Grandfathered).
+Discovered in 1926; IMA status: Valid (pre-IMA; Grandfathered)

 Chemistry